-Course review teams may consist of 2-5 current Curriculum Committee voting-members.
-There may be multiple course review teams.
-Teams are responsible for using the course review checklist created by Curriculum Co-Chairs to confirm that assigned courses meet the POR expectations and standards.
+Program review teams may consist of 2-5 current Curriculum Committee voting-members.
+There may be multiple program review teams.
+Teams are responsible for using the program review checklist created by Curriculum Co-Chairs to confirm that assigned programs meet the POR expectations and standards.
 The teams make recommendations in the Course Management System.
 Activities include:

-• Review PORs submitted as part of the regular curriculum process

-- Communicates with faculty to meet POR expectations and standards - Maintains a record of course recommendations and comments - Communicates with the Chairs on issues that are of concern
+- Review PORs submitted as part of the regular curriculum process - Communicates with faculty to meet POR expectations and standards - Maintains a record of program recommendations and comments - Communicates with the Chairs on issues that are of concern